Aotearoa Festival of Black Arts

 Aotearoa Festival of Black Arts 2025 22 Nov — 20 Dec

-This November and December, Tāmaki Makaurau Auckland comes alive with the first-ever Aotearoa Festival of Black Arts (AFoBA) — a month-long celebration of Afro-Kiwi creativity and excellence through theatre, movement, music, visual arts, and literature.
+This November and December, Tāmaki Makaurau Auckland comes alive with the first-ever Aotearoa Festival of Black Arts (AFoBA)

 Led by a collective of artists and producers, The Aotearoa Festival of Black Arts (AFoBA) exists to centre Black joy, connection, and excellence through partnerships, community engagement, and pathways for Black creatives across four streams: Visibility, Capability Building, Outreach, and Ambassadorship.